jnozzi/cocoadev.com/markdown/DynamicallySizingScalingText.md

-see also General/DetermineSizeOfDrawnString
+see also DetermineSizeOfDrawnString

 I came up with some code I thought was neat and thought I'd share...
-I have a custom General/NSView subclass that I want to display a string (myText) that as I resize the view (say by anchoring it to the window and changing window size) tries to make sure the text stays vertically/horizontally centered and all visible by scaling the font down if the view gets too small...
+I have a custom NSView subclass that I want to display a string (myText) that as I resize the view (say by anchoring it to the window and changing window size) tries to make sure the text stays vertically/horizontally centered and all visible by scaling the font down if the view gets too small...
 I'll just show the over-ridden drawRect: method (to change default/minimum font sizes adjust fontMax/fontMin)...
 This code has been reformatted for your viewing pleasure ;P (update August 2, 2004.. adjustment for a single word that is longer than the width of the view to help it scale without wrapping.

--(void)drawRect:(General/NSRect)rect
+-(void)drawRect:(NSRect)rect
 {
 	[self lockFocus];

-	General/NSMutableDictionary* textAttributes =
+	NSMutableDictionary* textAttributes =
-		General/[NSMutableDictionary dictionary];
+		[NSMutableDictionary dictionary];
-	General/NSMutableParagraphStyle* paraStyle =
+	NSMutableParagraphStyle* paraStyle =
-		General/[[NSMutableParagraphStyle alloc] init];
+		[[NSMutableParagraphStyle alloc] init];
-	[paraStyle setAlignment:General/NSCenterTextAlignment];
+	[paraStyle setAlignment:NSCenterTextAlignment];
-	[textAttributes setObject:paraStyle forKey:General/NSParagraphStyleAttributeName];
+	[textAttributes setObject:paraStyle forKey:NSParagraphStyleAttributeName];

 	float fontMax = 16.0, fontMin = 8.0;

 	// calculate font size
-	General/NSFont* theFont = General/[NSFont userFontOfSize:fontMax];
+	NSFont* theFont = [NSFont userFontOfSize:fontMax];
 	while(
 		// the font size won't fit in the view
-		// and font size is more than the minimum (General/text componentsSeperatedByString:@" "] count] == 1)
+		// and font size is more than the minimum
+			  (text componentsSeperatedByString:@" "] count] == 1)
 			  ? (
 			   [font widthOfString:text]
 			   > rect.size.width